adaltas/node-shell/doc/usage/tutorial.md

     log help                Show this message
 ```

-To print the help information of the specific commands use a command name after the `help` command, for example, `node log help read`.
+To print the help information of the specific commands use a command name after the `help` command, for example, `node log help view`.
 It prints a list of options of the application and any parent command as well.

 ```
 NAME
-    log read - Read a log file
+    log view - Viewing a log file

 SYNOPSIS
-    log [log options] read [read options]
+    log [log options] view [view options]

-OPTIONS for read
+OPTIONS for view
-    --recent                Reading in reverse mode
-    -h --help               Display help information
+    --recent                Viewing 10 recent records in a log file -h --help               Display help information

 OPTIONS for log